-Because individuals who require the use of wheelchairs operate the Adaptive Rowing Machine from the side opposite of the machine's original intended use, these individuals are unable to adjust the resistance level of the flywheel during their workout.
-A user would need to change the resistance level before securing themselves with the lap pad of the stabilization frame, which is inconvenient both in terms of accessibility and workout disruption.
-To improve the ergonomics of the rowing machine for individuals who require the use of wheelchairs, an adaptive resistance mechanism was added to the existing design.
+Because individuals who require the use of wheelchairs operate the Adaptive Rowing Machine from the side opposite the machine's original intended use, these individuals are unable to adjust the resistance level of the flywheel during their workout.
+A user would need to change the resistance level before securing themselves with the lap bar of the stabilization frame, which is inconvenient both in terms of accessibility and workout disruption.
+To improve the ergonomics of the rowing machine for individuals who require the use of wheelchairs, an adaptive resistance mechanism will be added to the existing design.

-To increment/decrement the resistance level from either the standard or adaptive sides of the machine, the current cable mechanism was replaced by an electronic design.
-A NEMA17 stepper motor adjusts the overlap between the magnet and the flywheel by rotating clockwise (in reference to the left view of the rower) to increment the resistance level and counterclockwise to decrement the resistance level.
-An Arduino Mega, DRV8825 motor driver, and +12 Volt power supply control the stepper motor's position according to feedback from several switches within the circuit.
-Each side of the machine has a set of up/down arrow buttons that allow the user to increment/decrement the resistance level, respectively.
-A limit switch placed near the magnet fixture orients the system at the onset of power application.
-The first task that the program completes is to rotate the stepper motor in the counterclockwise direction until the limit switch is depressed.
-The position of the limit switch is such that the resistance level is set to one, the lowest resistance, when the magnet fixture depresses the limit switch.
+To increment/decrement the resistance level from either the standard or adaptive sides of the machine, the current cable mechanism will be replaced with an electrical design.
+A NEMA 17 stepper motor will adjust the overlap between the magnet and the flywheel by rotating clockwise to increment the resistance level and counterclockwise to decrement the resistance level.
+An Arduino Mega, DRV8825 motor driver, and +12 Volt power supply will control the stepper motor's position according to feedback from several switches within the circuit.
+Each side of the machine will have a set of up/down arrow buttons that allow the user to increment/decrement the resistance level, respectively.
+A limit switch placed near the magnet fixture will serve to orient the system at the onset of power application.
+The first task that the program will complete is to rotate the stepper motor in the counterclockwise direction until the limit switch is depressed.
+The position of the limit switch will be such that the resistance level is set to one, the lowest resistance, when the magnet fixture depresses the limit switch.
 Calibrating the resistance level to a known value at the start of the program ensures that the overlap between the magnet and the flywheel accurately portrays the intended resistance level.
 This setup logic is illustrated in Figure 1.